Kwun Chung: Kwun Chung Fort

+The area between Austin Road and Jordan Road was originally used as a fortification by the military of the Qing dynasty during the 19th century.
+In 1839, Qing official Lin Zexu ordered the construction of a fortification in the area to defend against possible British attacks.
+When the First Opium War broke out, the fortification, along with another fort in Tsim Sha Tsui, saw action against British forces during the Battle of Kowloon.

+On 4 November 1839, British troops engaged in repeated attacks in the Battle of Kwun Chung.
+Lin Zexu fought back head-on, winning six skirmishes over the next 10 days.

-The area between Austin Road and Jordan Road was originally hilly when Kwun Chung Fort was built by the Chinese (Qing) official Lin Tse-hsu to defend against the British.
-During the Battle of Kwun Chung in 1839, the fort, together with Tsim Sha Tsui Fort successfully kept British incursions from Kowloon.
-The fort with the hill was demolished for development during the early British rule of Kowloon and its rock and sand were used for reclamation for the area northwest of Jordan Road.
-Due to its strategic position, the British Army chose the hill south of Austin Road for the Whitfield Barracks and battery.
+The fort, along with the hill it was based on, were both demolished for development during the early period of British rule in Kowloon; the rock and sand leftover from the demolition were used for land reclamation in the area situated northwest of Jordan Road.
+Due to its strategic position, the British garrison in Hong Kong chose the hill south of Austin Road to build the Whitfield Barracks and Kowloon West II Battery.
 Battery Street was probably named after it.

 Demography

 While the majority population is Cantonese and other ethnic Chinese, Kwun Chung also contains Nepalese, mostly from ex-Gurkhas, and other South Asian populations.

 Arts and culture

 Residents of Kwun Chung maintain practice of the Ghost Festival.